If you would like to speak to a dean or director about a first-year student, please call:

 I was born in East Harlem, NY (El Barrio), and raised primarily in a suburb an hour north NYC before returning to El Barrio after college.
 I have always had an interest in working toward social justice, to help empower underrepresented people.
 During law school I worked for The Legal Aid Society and the Innocence Project.
 Before coming to Bowdoin, I worked as a public defender in the Bronx for five years.
-I now reside in Brunswick with my husband Brian, and two small children, Isabella and Gabriel.
+I now reside in Brunswick with my husband Brian, and three small children, Isabella, Gabriel and Lillian.
 In the remaining free time, I enjoy running, which has replaced my first love, martial arts.
 Over the years I have studied Karate and Shaolin Kung Fu.

-To schedule an appointment, please contact Beth Levesque, x3879.
+To schedule an appointment, please contact Kathleen King, x3879.

 I have a BA in Media Studies/Politics from Pomona College and a M.Ed. in Higher Education Administration from Harvard University.

 After graduating from Pomona, I spent three years working at a small college outside Boston before returning to my alma mater as the Associate Dean of Campus Life.
-Outside of work, I like to spend as much time as possible with my husband, Josh (a high school history teacher) and children, Nathan (age 7) and Sadie (age 4.5) and Eliza (age 1.5).
+Outside of work, I like to spend as much time as possible with my husband, Josh and children, Nathan, Sadie, and Eliza.

 Bowdoin College A.B.
 Class of 2006 – double major in French and English & Theater